 Elected member of Academia Europaea, the European Academy of Humanities, Letters and Sciences, and member of its Section Committee "Economics, Busines and Management Sciences".
 President of the Slovak Economic Association (2016-2018).

 His main research interests are labor and population economics, migration, EU mobility, ethnicity, and reforms in European labor markets.
 Martin Kahanec has published in peer-reviewed academic journals and has edited and contributed to several scientific book volumes and journal special issues.

-He is the founding Managing Editor of the IZA Journal of European Labor Studies, recently included in Scopus; Associate Editor of the International Journal of Manpower; and former member of the Editorial Board of Transfer: European Review of Labour and Research.
+Associate Editor of the International Journal of Manpower; Editorial Board member of the Journal of European Social Policy and Economic Systems; founding Managing Editor of the IZA Journal of European Labor Studies (2012-2016, included in Scopus under Kahanec's editorship); and former member of the Editorial Board of Transfer: European Review of Labour and Research.

 Martin Kahanec earned his Ph.D. in Economics in 2006 from the Center for Economic Research (CentER), Tilburg University, the Netherlands.